Gain significant advantages with internships, scholarships, special pre-law and honors classes, and off-campus programs in the U.S. and abroad

 Learn more about Communications internship opportunities

 Rigorous coursework combined with work experience gives SMU students a competitive edge upon graduation.
-Communication Studies students apply for internship credit as they enter their senior year and can work in corporate, nonprofit or government settings in locations including Dallas, Washington, D.C., New York, Taos and London.
-Dallas is home to numerous Fortune 500 companies and global agencies, providing ample opportunities for internships with organizations including Southwest Airlines, Burson-Marsteller, PepsiCo, Dallas Cowboys, George W. Bush Presidential Center and GolinHarris.
+Corporate Communication and Public Affairs students apply for internship credit as they enter their senior year and can work in corporate, nonprofit, or government settings in locations including Dallas, Washington, D.C., New York, Taos and London.
+Dallas is home to numerous Fortune 500 companies and global agencies, providing ample opportunities for internships with organizations including Southwest Airlines, Burson-Marsteller, AT&T, Dallas Cowboys, George W. Bush Presidential Center and Golin.
 Many students complete multiple internships over the course of their studies.

-Every June since 1997, students have gone to SMU’s beautiful 300-acre campus in Taos, New Mexico to study the nonprofit sector.
-In addition to class time (during which students master skills of writing specifically for nonprofit organizations), students also intern for local nonprofits such as Court Appointed Special Advocates (CASA), Rocky Mountain Youth Corp, Taos Art Association, Habitat for Humanity, Millicent Rogers Museum and Casa De Corazon.
+Since 1997, students have gone to SMU’s beautiful 300-acre campus in Taos, New Mexico to study the nonprofit sector.
+In addition to class time (during which students master writing specifically for nonprofit organizations), students also intern for local nonprofits such as Court Appointed Special Advocates (CASA), Rocky Mountain Youth Corp, Taos Art Association, Habitat for Humanity, Millicent Rogers Museum and Casa De Corazon.
 Students complete professional-quality materials for the audiences specific to the nonprofit while living at Fort Burgwin, a restored 19th-century fort in the Carson National Forest.

 Washington Studies Program

-Communication Studies is partnered with American University to support a semester-long Washington, D.C. curriculum.
+Corporate Communication and Public Affairs is partnered with American University to support a semester-long Washington, D.C. curriculum.
 Additionally, shorter seminars are scheduled yearly as part of our "Hilltop on the Hill" program.
-During presidential election years, student programs are offered at both the Democratic and Republican national conventions and at the Inauguration, Black Tie & Boots Ball and other events.
+During presidential election years, student programs are offered at both the Democratic and Republican national conventions and at the Inauguration, Black Tie & Boots Ball, and other events.

 SMU Chapter of PRSSA

-Connect with public relations professionals in Dallas and throughout the nation and jumpstart your career!
 Since its inception in 1968, the Public Relations Student Society of America (PRSSA) has adopted and taught ethical and professional public relations principles.
-There are significant benefits to joining the SMU Chapter of the PRSSA, including access to guest lecturers, nationwide job opportunities, conferences, scholarships, developing a business network and more.
+There are significant benefits to joining the SMU Chapter of the PRSSA, including access to guest lecturers, nationwide job opportunities, conferences, scholarships, developing a business network, through PRSA Dallas, and more.
 PRSSA will help you launch your career in the world of public relations.

-Students may apply for admission to the Communication Studies honors track after completion of 45 credit hours with a 3.5 overall GPA or better.
-To graduate with honors, students must take six hours of honors-designated Communication Studies courses and the Communication Studies 4375 Honors Thesis in Communication Theory course.
-Students accepted to the Communication Studies honors track must maintain a 3.5 or higher overall GPA in all SMU coursework to graduate with the honors distinction.
+Students may apply for admission to the Corporate Communication and Public Affairs honors track after completion of 45 credit hours with a 3.5 overall GPA or better.
+To graduate with honors, students must take six hours of honors-designated Corporate Communication and Public Affairs courses and the CCPA 4375 Honors Thesis in Communication Theory course.
+Students accepted to the Corporate Communication and Public Affairs honors track must maintain a 3.5 or higher overall GPA in all SMU coursework to graduate with the honors distinction.
 The top 10 percent of each class is eligible for faculty nomination into Kappa Tau Alpha, the national communication honor society.

-mustangconsulting is a student-run communications agency that allows top students in the Division of Communication Studies to apply theory, research and skills in the service of clients.
-Led by Associate Professor Dr. Maria Dixon-Hall, the agency specializes in long-term communication research and strategy development for corporate, nonprofit and religious organizations.
-The firm has served industry leaders such as Southwest Airlines (Dallas), Dance Theatre of Harlem (New York), Texas Ballet Theatre (Fort Worth), The Ugandan American Partnership Organization (Jinga), The Lydia Patterson Institute (El Paso) and the General Commission of Communication of the United Methodist Church (Nashville).
+mustangconsulting is a student-run communications agency that allows top students in the Division of Corporate Communication and Public Affairs to apply theory, research, and skills in the service of clients.
+Led by Associate Professor Dr. Maria Dixon Hall, the agency specializes in long-term communication research and strategy development for corporate, nonprofit, and religious organizations.
+The firm has served industry leaders such as Southwest Airlines (Dallas), Dance Theatre of Harlem (New York), Texas Ballet Theatre (Fort Worth), The Ugandan American Partnership Organization (Jinga), The Lydia Patterson Institute (El Paso), and the General Commission of Communication of the United Methodist Church (Nashville).

 With a reputation for outstanding work, mustangconsulting often acquires new clients by recommendation from its satisfied clients.

 Selection of participating students is competitive and by invitation.
-A rigorous application process is required as well as successful completion of the Communication Studies core curriculum.
+A rigorous application process is required.

 mustangconsulting’s work has been featured on CBS, Fox News, The Dallas Morning News, D Magazine, and The New York Times.